Foystor/foystor.github.io/blog/source/about/index.md

 I'm Foystor.
 Welcome to my blog!

-I've worked as a frontend developer since 2021.
+I've worked as a frontend web developer since 2021.

 As a developer, I've experienced with:

-*   Vue.js, HTML, CSS, JS.
+*   HTML/CSS, JavaScript, Vue.js, Node.js.
-*   WeChat Mini Programs, mpvue.
+*   WeChat Mini Program, mpvue.
-*   Java, Android, BLE app, Parse Server.
+*   Java, Maven, Android, AWS, BLE app.
 *   A little knowledge with C# and ASP.NET Core.

 In addition to technical sharing, I'd like to write somthing interests me here.